egalli64/clj-intro/src/oxal/elementary/README.md

 Elementary 4ever-clojure exercises
 https://4clojure.oxal.org/

 Each file is a script.
-In the REPL: (load-file "path/to/script.clj")
+Run them in the REPL: (load-file "path/to/script.clj")

 - [1](p01.clj) Boolean, truthy/falsey
 - [2](p02.clj) Parentheses in a simple mathematical expression